alphagov/notifications-node-client/DOCUMENTATION.md

 ;
 ```

-To get the most recent messages, you must pass in an empty `olderThan` argument or `null`._is this true?_
+To get the most recent messages, you must pass in an empty `olderThan` argument or `null`.

 To get older messages, pass the ID of an older notification into the `olderThan` argument.
 This returns the next oldest messages from the specified notification ID.